What happens to Trump’s tariffs now that a court has knocked them down?

 Likewise, companies will have to reassess the way they run their supply chains, perhaps speeding up shipments to the United States to offset the risk that the tariffs will be reinstated on appeal.

+Trump still has the authority to raise those Section 232 tariffs.
+He can also pursue new ones.
+The Commerce Department, for instance, last month launched a Section 232 investigation into the national security implications of pharmaceutical imports.

+The court also left in place tariffs Trump imposed on China in his first term— and President Joe Biden kept — in a dispute over Beijing's use of hard-nose tactics to give Chinese companies an edge in advanced technology.
+The U.S. alleged that China unfairly subsidized its own firms, forced companies from U.S. and other foreign countries to hand over trade secrets and even engaged in cybertheft.
+Trump has leeway to expand those tariffs if he wants to put more pressure on China.

-The trade court noted that Trump retains more limited power to impose tariffs to address trade deficits under another statute, the Trade Act of 1974.
-But that law restricts tariffs to 15% and only for 150 days with countries with which the United States runs big trade deficits.
+The trade court also noted Wednesday that Trump retains more limited power to impose tariffs to address trade deficits under another statute, the Trade Act of 1974.
+But that law restricts tariffs to 15% and to just 150 days on countries with which the United States runs big trade deficits.

-For now, the trade court's ruling “destroys the Trump administration’s rationale for using federal emergency powers to impose tariffs, which oversteps congressional authority and contravenes any notion of due process,” said Eswar Prasad, professor of trade policy at Cornell University.
-"The ruling makes it clear that the broad tariffs imposed unilaterally by Trump represent an overreach of executive power.''
+What is the likely the economic and financial fallout from the decision?

+When the IEEPA tariffs were in place, America's average tariff rate was 15%, the highest in decades and up from 2.5% before Trump's tariff onslaught began this year.
+Without them, the U.S. tariff rate is still a hefty 6.5%, according to economists Stephen Brown and Jennifer McKeown of Capital Economics.

 Featured